INFP vs. INFJ: What Are the Differences?

 But when they do find a good match, Mediators will be passionate, loyal and respectful partners.
 INFPs are very open-minded so money, appearance, or status isn’t an obstacle to finding their true love.
 Mediators can struggle with confrontation and tend to avoid conflict rather than addressing and fixing issues in a relationship.

 Much like INFPs, INFJs do not struggle with understanding the emotions and feelings of others.
 Romance is important to INFJs; they’re after a perfect match and don’t want to settle for anything less.
-Once they become a bit more realistic and find a relationship, Advocates are caring and honest partners who know how to express their love.
+Once they become a bit more realistic and find a relationship, Counselors are caring and honest partners who know how to express their love.

 The bottom line